Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 ## Connection Establishment

 QUIC has a fast and secure crypto handshake based on TLS.
-A client connects to a server, and it can verify it based on the server certificate.
+A client connects to a server, and it can verify the server based on its certificate.
 A new client connection takes 2 RTT to be established.
 If a client connects to a known server, then it can try to establish a faster 0-RTT connection.